In the dull village: Background

+Creation

 Hockney visited Cairo, Luxor and Alexandria in 1963, seeking artistic inspiration, and then Beirut in January 1966, hoping to discover the liberal cosmopolitan urban milieu that Cavafy had inhabited in Alexandria in the late 19th and early 20th centuries.
 Hockney made several pen and ink drawings of street life in Beirut.

 He worked on around 20 plates to illustrate 14 of Cavafy's poems chosen from a new English translation by Nikos Stangos and Stephen Spender.
 The engravings use a spare style, with line illustrations etched directly on the copper plates.

+The series

 Editions Alecto published 12 of Hockney's prints in 1967 as a book in a limited edition of 500, and several looseleaf portfolio editions.
 The first 250 copies of the book included a thirteenth unbound etching, Portrait of Cavafy II.
 The etchings were printed by Maurice Payne and Danyon Black at the Alecto Studio.
 The book is known as Illustrations for Thirteen Poems from C.P.
 Cavafy or Illustrations for Fourteen Poems from C.P.
 Cavafy.